Historic Restoration and Transforming an Older Home in Boulder or Denver

 Balancing the need for updates with maintaining the home’s integrity can be difficult without an experienced professional’s help.
 Electrical and plumbing issues are not uncommon in older homes, nor are foundational issues.
 This can particularly apply to homes constructed of brick, as many historic Denver homes are.
 Asbestos and lead paint are other potential hazards you may encounter.
 These are issues that require special attention and precautions.

-Permitting is another challenge, regardless of the type of permits you may need to obtain.
+Permitting and local zoning regulations is another challenge, regardless of the type of permits you may need to obtain.
 You already learned that exterior modifications for homes in historic districts are subject to review.
 Official historic homes may require additional review from boards, associations, or other entities.
 Additional zoning ordinances may require your Denver home remodeling to be done in a particular way or even using specific materials.
 Without proper research and planning, you run the risk of rejection and may have to start the process all over again.

 Factor Design Build Historic Home Remodeling